maxdemaio/hooligans-hangman-bot/README.md

 venv\Scripts\activate.bat
 ```

-To deactivate the environment, type `deactivate` in your respective terminal where the virtual environment is active.
+If you'd like to deactivate the environment, type `deactivate` in your respective terminal where the virtual environment is active.

 4. install required libraries from requirements.txt